Military Retirement in Montana: Complete 2026 Tax Guide

 Calculate Your Montana Retirement Income

-See exactly what you'll keep with 100% tax-exempt military retirement + no sales tax
+See exactly what you'll keep after Montana taxes, with no sales tax

-Montana offers a rare double tax advantage: full military retirement exemption PLUS zero sales tax.
+Montana taxes military retirement for most, but offers zero sales tax and a five-year 50% break for working new residents.
 Combined with stunning natural beauty, world-class outdoor recreation, and affordable living in cities like Great Falls, Montana is an excellent choice for military retirees who love the outdoors and don't mind cold winters.